-Health Care Committee
+25.5108.03000 Health Care Committee

-- Obesity is a primary risk factor for type two diabetes, increasing the risk for disease by at least six times. - -Rates of obesity and type two diabetes have increased linearly in recent decades, with the rate of diabetes increasing primarily among obese individuals. - The most vulnerable and underserved populations suffer from the highest rates of diabetes and have the poorest health outcome. - Adults over the age of 65 years remain the population with the highest rate of diabetes, however, adults between the ages of 45 and 55 years have the fastest growing rate of diabetes. - Prevention of diabetes is best achieved through a cross-sector community-based approach which includes access to nutritious food options, wellness programming for youth, and mental and behavioral health services for persons with or at risk for diabetes.
+• The most vulnerable and underserved populations suffer from the highest rates of diabetes and have the poorest health outcome.

+- Adults over the age of 65 remain the population with the highest rate of diabetes; however, adults between the ages of 45 and 55 have the fastest growing rate of diabetes. - Prevention of diabetes is best achieved through a cross-sector community-based approach which includes access to nutritious food options, wellness programming for youth, and mental and behavioral health services for persons with or at risk for diabetes.

-In response to a question from thea committeemember, Ms. Rebecca Fricke, Executive Director, Public Employees Retirement System, provided a brief overview of Senate Bill No. 2140 (2023), relating to public employee insulin drug and supplies benefits out-of-pocket limitations, discussed PERS' intention to introduce a Bbill draft Draft No. 118 to the 69th Legislative Assembly which would expands the application of the limitations to the private insurance market, and noted the progress of the actuarial analysis associated with the bill draft.
+In response to a question from a committee member, Ms. Rebecca Fricke, Executive Director, Public Employees Retirement System, provided a brief overview of Senate Bill No. 2140 (2023), relating to public employee insulin drug and supplies benefits out-of-pocket limitations, discussed the Public Employees Retirement System's intention to introduce a bill draft to the 69th Legislative Assembly which would expand the application of the limitations to the private insurance market, and noted the progress of the actuarial analysis associated with the bill draft.